 It’s why it’s so important to keep track of your bookkeeping and potential tax bill throughout the year!

-Here is an example of what your first tax year could look like.
-The scenario: You owe £1,000 in tax in your first year, and £1,500 in tax in your second year
+In this example of making payments on account, your tax bill is £1,000 in your first year, and £1,500 in tax in your second year

-• They’ll ask you to make payments on account in two equal instalments.
-The first half is due at the same time as your 2021/22 tax bill due before 31st January 2023.
+• Payments on account are made in two equal instalments.
+The first half is due at the same time as your 2023/24 tax bill (before 31st January 2025).

-• Once you get to the end of your second year, 5th April 2023, HMRC will know you owe £1,500 in tax, but due to splitting the cost with your payments on account, they’ll be able to see that £1,000 has already been paid.
+• Once you get to the end of your second year, 5th April 2025, HMRC will know you owe £1,500 in tax, but due to splitting the cost with your payments on account, they’ll be able to see that £1,000 has already been paid, leaving £500 left to pay for that tax year.

 But what if my profits change from one year to the next?